-FOR WOMEN AGED 50-59, STAGE F, WOMEN WITH >1 MAMMOGRAM: CONTEMPLATION/DOCTOR DEPENDENT OF COUNSELING & PRIOR MAMMOGRAM IS ≤12 MONTHS FROM RECENT CONTEMPLATION/ DOCTOR DEPENDENT (We are almost finished going over the information in the booklet.
-I see here from your phone interview with our staff that) You've had a mammogram before and you may have another one if your doctor tells you to.
-Don't know - it depends if the doctor tells her (Question 2.1) Verify if the woman is still in the same stage as at baseline or whether she has changed her mind about screening.
-If she is still in the same stage, give the provided stage-based message.
+FOR WOMEN AGED 40-49, STAGE F, WOMEN WITH >1 MAMMOGRAM: CONTEMPLATION/DOCTOR DEPENDENT RECENT MAMMOGRAM ≤ 24 MONTHS FROM DAT E OF COUNSELING & PRIOR MAMMOGRAM IS ≤24 MONTHS FROM RECENT CONTEMPLATION/ (We are almost finished with our call.
+I see here from your phone interview with our DOCTOR DEPENDENT staff that) You've had a mammogram before and you may have another one if your doctor tells you to.
+Don't know - it depends if the doctor tells her (Question 2.3) Verify if the woman is still in the same stage as at the follow up interview or whether she has changed her mind about screening. • If she is still in the same stage, give the provided stage-based message.
 If she has changed her mind, re-stage her and go to the appropriate stage-based message.
 IF NO, GIVE CONTEMPLATION/DOCTOR DEPENDENT message It's good that you will have a mammogram if your doctor tells you.
-If your doctor forgets to bring it up, he/she will probably appreciate it if you ask.
-Regular mammograms and yearly breast exams are the best ways to find breast cancer early, especially in women who are 50 and over.
-Then GO TO the "CBE" section.
-IF YES, CHANGED MIND/STAGE: If is NOT (thinking about/planning on) getting a mammogram in the next year, ask: • Why are you now not (thinking about/planning on) getting another mammogram?
-Address any questions, concerns and/or barriers.
+If your doctor g . forgets to bring it up, he/she will probably appreciate it if you ask.
+Regular mammograms and yearly breast exams are the best ways to find breast cancer early. manifilograms and yearly breast exams are the best ways to find breast cancer early.
+Then GO TO the "Decision Making" section.
+IF YES, CHANGED MIND/STAGE: • If is NOT (thinking about/planning on) getting a • Why are you now not (thinking about/planning on) getting another mammogram? mammogram in the next 1-2 years, ask: Address any questions, concerns and/or barriers.
 Re-stage if necessary.
-Then GO TO the "CBE" section. • If is thinking about/planning on getting mammograms every 1-2 years, say: GO TO the Maintenance, Stage F message. • If is thinking about/planning on getting mammograms every 1-2 years, and has an appointment, say: GO TO the Maintenance, with appointment, Stage F message.
-If UNSURE about her plans, GO TO the "Decision Making" section
+Then GO TO mammogram in one next 1 2 years, usit the "Decision Making" section.
+If is thinking about/planning on getting mammograms every 1-2 years, say: GO TO the Maintenance, Stage F message.
+If is thinking about/planning on getting • GO TO the Maintenance, with appointment, Stage F message. mammograms every 1-2 years, and has an appointment, say: